programmfabrik/easydb-documentation/content/releases/5.38-5.49/5.46/index.en.md

 *New*

-- ScriptRunner: Selection possibility as in the exporter, in order not to work with the standard mask.
+- ScriptExecuter: Selection possibility as in the exporter, in order not to work with the standard mask.
 - Sorting by original filename.

 *Improved*